TetianaOkhrimenko/starwars-app/README.md

-Simple App using react, axios, react-route-dom and swapi.dev API.
+### Simple Starwars App using react, axios, react-route-dom and swapi.dev API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).